Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

-The upper bound is $2^{O((n \log^2 n)^{1/3})}$ by converting the UFA into a DFA and simulating the Muller automaton of a given $\omega$-regular class on the DFA until one knows which states of the Muller automaton occur infinitely often.
+(b) The upper bound on time required for the problem is $2^{O((n \log^2 n)^{1/3})}$.
+This can be done by converting the UFA into a DFA and simulating the Muller automaton of the given $\omega$-regular language on the DFA until one knows which states of the Muller automaton occur infinitely often.
+Details are omitted as this is similar to the proof of Theorem~\ref{th:nfaomega} part (b). \end{proof}

-The exponent in this conditional lower bound differs by a factor of $(\log n)^{1/3}$ from the upper bound obtained by converting the UFA into a DFA and then running the corresponding test. \end{remark} \fi